rahultumpala/rahultumpala.github.io/_posts/006-minimum-spanning-tree.md

----
-title: Minimum Spanning Trees - Why UnionFind?
+#  Minimum Spanning Trees - Why UnionFind?
----
+May 25, 2024

 Minimum Spanning Trees are beautiful.
 In this post I'd like to talk about Kruskal's algorithm used to build an MST and why being greedy doesn't work.